 Camp sites are suitable for: tent camping a short distance away from your car.
 Small campervans are allowed in the car parking areas but cannot be driven onto the camp sites.

 Camp site surface: granite gravel, dirt and sand.

 Shade: partial shade

 Open fires: not allowed—fuel stoves are recommended.

 Generators: not allowed.

-Essentials to bring: drinking water (or a water treatment system), rubbish bags, a fuel stove, comprehensive first-aid kit, insect repellent and sun protection.
+Essentials to bring: drinking water, rubbish bags, a fuel stove, comprehensive first-aid kit, insect repellent and sun protection.
 Read more about before you visit.

 Mobile phone coverage: not available.

 For more safety information see Visiting Davies Creek, Dinden and Bare Hill safely and camp with care.